 The most affected during May and June 2022 in Chile have been children and infants suffering from syncytial virus, influenza A or parainfluenza.
 This forced health systems to reincorporate a greater number of critical pediatric beds.
 This was reported yesterday by the Minister of Health, María Begoña Yarza, and the Minister of Education, Marco Antonio Ávila.

-Yarza specifically emphasized the concern about RSV in children under 6 months and children under 3 months due to influenza A or parainfluenza.
+Yarza specifically emphasized the concern regarding RSV in children under 6 months and children under 3 months due to influenza A or parainfluenza.
 “We have to continue installing vaccination in the pediatric population.
 We have to continue taking care of each other and taking care of our little ones and the population at risk and also take intersectoral measures, ”he said.

 Unlike 2020 and 2021 -the first years of the pandemic- the appearance of these respiratory diseases was delayed by the confinement measures and the more intense care that was applied.
-However, after the lifting of the quarantines, the return to classes and the decrease in social distancing, the cases skyrocketed.
+However, following the lifting of the quarantines, the return to classes and the decrease in social distancing, the cases skyrocketed.

 That’s why it’s important to be able to recognize when something that started out as a cold can become a concern.
 Especially if it affects minors, who are now the population at risk that most dismays the authorities.